Beliavsky/Fortran-code-on-GitHub/README.md

 [taurus_vap](https://github.com/project-taurus/taurus_vap): solves the variation after particle-number projection equations for real general Bogoliubov quasi-particle states represented in a spherical harmonic oscillator basis, from project-taurus

-[THERMOCHIMICA](https://github.com/ORNL-CEES/thermochimica): omputational library for chemical thermodynamics.
+[THERMOCHIMICA](https://github.com/ORNL-CEES/thermochimica): computational library for chemical thermodynamics.
 It determines a unique combination of phases and their compositions for a prescribed chemical composition, temperature and pressure, from ORNL-CEES.

 [tinker](https://github.com/TinkerTools/tinker): Tinker molecular modeling software is a complete and general package for molecular mechanics and dynamics, with some special features for biopolymers.